planet-nl/compressed_population_scale_network_nl/README.md

   - The code base mixes Linux bash and Windows-style paths as used in the RA (e.g., `G:\\...`, `H:\\...`).
 If running outside RA, adjust arguments and/or `files_per_year.json`.
   - The helper script uses `python.exe`.
 Replace with `python` if your interpreter is POSIX-only.

 - Custom files used as sources (`files_per_year.json`).
-Two files had to be generated manually by SPSS export as they were not available in the RA shared drives, and they were too large to load as SPSS files.
+Three files had to be generated manually by SPSS export as they were not available / faulty in the RA shared drives, and they were too large to load as SPSS files.
 Note that csv availability may change in the RA environment over time.
   - Line 56: H:\\shared_data\\misc\\BURENNETWERK2009TABV1.csv
+  - Line 71: H:\\shared_data\\misc\\BURENNETWERK2023TABV1.csv
   - Line 72: H:\\shared_data\\misc\\COLLEGANETWERK2023TABV1.csv

 ## Troubleshooting